Galaxy S21 rumors point to a new design, cameras and colors

 As for release dates for the S21 series, Samsung usually updates the Galaxy S line in February or March each year.
 But this has been no ordinary year and several sources say that Samsung may move up the release schedule one month to January 2021.

-Discuss: Galaxy S21 rumors and leaks: Everything we know about the new phone
+Discuss: Galaxy S21 rumors and leaks: Goodbye to Samsung's Galaxy Note line?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.